Process and Courier Services

 If you refuse to cooperate with the simple act of accepting the documents during an in-person service attempt, the server can drop the papers at your feet-- and you'll be considered "personally served."
 Attempting to refuse service will be reported to the court.
 This means you'll be held responsible for abiding by the demands the court made of you in the filing whether you pick it up or not.
 So, it's probably best to pick them up.

 3. Should I evade service (not respond to letters, texts, in-person attempts), or just tell the Process Server that my friend or loved one isn't at home (when they actually are)?
 No. Failing to cooperate with the service of process (depending on your case/circumstance) could be in violation of:

 (c) It is an offense for a person to intentionally prevent or obstruct an officer of the state or any other person known to be a civil process server in serving, or attempting to serve or execute, any legal writ or process.

 You could potentially be charged with a Class B misdemeanor (carries up to 6 months in jail, $500 fine).
-Again, this is highly contextual to the documents you are being served and why (i.e.- if the plaintiff on the serve is from a debt collector, that likely does not apply).
+Again, this is highly contextual to the documents you are being served and why you're being served.

 4. Why is it such a big deal to evade service?